-If you are healthy, choosing a Medicare plan at age 65 is relatively straightforward.
+Choosing a Medicare plan at age 65 is relatively straightforward if you are healthy.
 But what if you have chronic health issues?

 Most Medicare experts agree that Original Medicare plus a Medicare Supplement is the best health insurance coverage you can get.
-However, most Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B). offer more health benefits, such as prescription drug coverage.
-But, which option is best for you?
+However, most Medicare Advantage plans offer more health benefits, such as prescription drug coverage.
+But which option is best for you?

-- Original Medicare does not cover prescription drugs or routine care for dental, vision, or hearing, but many Medicare Advantage plans do.
+- Original Medicare does not cover prescription drugs or routine dental, vision, or hearing care, but many Medicare Advantage plans do.
 This often makes Medicare Advantage plans look like a better deal.

 - Original Medicare does not have an annual out-of-pocket limit and most Medicare Supplement policies are higher than Medicare Advantage plans.

-- Nearly all Medicare Advantage plans require their members to see their primary care physician to get referrals and require Prior authorization is a process used by health plans to control healthcare costs.
-Most HMO plans and some PPO plans require authorization before receiving certain treatments, medical services, or prescription drugs. for many healthcare services.
+- Nearly all Medicare Advantage plans require their members to see their primary care physician to get referrals and require pre-approval for many healthcare services.

 - Original Medicare and Medicare Supplements do not use provider networks and do not require referrals or pre-approvals.
 You can see any provider that accepts medicare.

 If you are a healthy individual aging into Medicare, choosing the best Medicare plan is a matter of weighing your health vs. financial needs.
 If you can afford the very best, most insurance experts agree that keeping Original Medicare and adding a Medicare Supplement policy is the way to go.